Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

-Climate and weather – plan for good weather and reliable temperatures to have the most hassle-free trip.
-Camping in the winter, in snow, rain or storms is still possible (and quite exciting) however you’ll need to make sure you’re gear is suitable and you’ll be comfortable.
+- Climate and weather – aim for good weather and reliable temperatures to have the most hassle-free trip.
+Camping in the winter, in snow, rain or storms is still possible (and damn exciting) however you’ll need to make sure you’re gear is suitable and you’re comfortable.
 That being said, if it’s too hot you can also be uncomfortable in a sweaty tent.

-Wildlife – certain months might see more insects or mosquitoes and breeding season for certain animals (like deers or bears) might cause be something you’re trying to avoid or specifically go for.
+- Wildlife – certain months might see more insects or mosquitoes and breeding season for certain animals (like deers or bears).
+This might be something you’re trying to avoid or specifically go for.

 1.6 Getting there and away

-Most campsites will have small car parks, so many will be reachable by public transport.
-To make your trip more eco-friendly however, you should also consider public transport options.
-Omio is a good travel-planning tool which shows local bus and train timetables and also has a handy navigating tool.
+To make your trip more eco-friendly, you can also consider public transport options.
+Omio is a good travel-planning tool with local bus and train timetables as well as a handy navigating tool.

-When it comes to carrying all of your things, a good quality backpack is good or panniers if you’re cycling.
-If you’re arriving by car or public transport a duffel bag (UK/USA) is a great idea or just using big bags for life.
+When it comes to carrying all of your things, a good quality backpack is ideal or panniers if you’re cycling.
+If you’re arriving by car or public transport a duffel bag (UK/USA) is ace or you can just use sturdy bags for life.

 1.6 How much does camping cost?
-Is camping expensive?
+Is it expensive?

-The average campsite in the UK will cost between £10-20, which is generally charged per tent but occasionally is per person.
-Prices will vary slightly for peak season, holidays, weekends etc. and if you camp for a number of nights you can often get a discount.
+The average campsite in the UK will cost between £10-20 a night (generally charged per tent but occasionally is per person).
+Prices vary slightly for peak seasons, holidays, weekends etc. and if you camp for a number of nights you can often get a discount.